pubkey/jsonschema-key-compression/README.md

 - you send many objects in a single request, you should rely on gzip instead
 - you do not want to still have valid json-data, you should use [protobuf](https://developers.google.com/protocol-buffers/) instead
 - you have schema-less data

+## Comparison with gzip

+Gzip generates its compression-flags [from the input](https://en.wikipedia.org/wiki/Gzip).
+This makes it more efficient, the more data is compressed at once.
+But gzip is less efficient the smaller the dataset is.
+The key-compression creates the compression-table from the jsonschema up front with has advantages when small pieces of data are compressed.

 ## Usage